On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Count-free Weisfeiler--Leman

 \Thm{ThmAbelian} is an example of the strategy of using \emph{count-free} WL, followed by a limited amount of counting afterwards.
 (We contrast this with the parallel implementation of the classical (counting) WL algorithm, which---for fixed $k$---uses a polynomial number of $\textsf{Majority}$ gates at each iteration \cite{GroheVerbitsky}.)
 After the fact, we realized this same bound could be achieved by existing techniques; we include both proofs to highlight an example of how WL was used in the discovery process.

 \begin{proof}[Proof using Weisfeiler--Leman] Let $G$ be Abelian, and let $H$ be an arbitrary group such that $G \not \cong H$.
 Suppose first that $H$ is not Abelian.
-We show that count-free $(O(1), O(1))$-WL can distinguish $G$ from $H$.
-Suppose first that $H$ is not Abelian.
-Spoiler implicitly pebbles a pair of elements $(x, y)$ in $H$ that do not commute. $H$ responds by pebbling $(u, v) \in G$.
-At the next round, Spoiler implicitly pebbles $(v, u)$.
-Regardless of what Duplicator pebbles, we have by \Lem{CountFreePebbleGame}(b) that Spoiler wins with $O(1)$ additional pebbles and $O(1)$ additional rounds.
+We show that count-free $(O(1), O(1))$-WL Version I can distinguish $G$ from $H$.
+Spoiler uses two pebbles to identify a pair of elements $(x, y)$ in $H$ that do not commute.
+Duplicator responds by pebbling $(u, v) \in G$.
+At the next round, Spoiler pebbles $uv \in G$.
+Let $z \in H$ be Duplicator's response.
+As $x, y$ do not commute, we cannot have both $xy = z$ and $yx = z$.
+So Spoiler wins, having used $O(1)$ additional pebbles and $O(1)$ additional rounds.

 Suppose now that $H$ is Abelian.
 We run the count-free $(O(1), O(\log \log n))$-WL using the parallel WL implementation due to Grohe \& Verbitsky.
 As $G$ and $H$ are non-isomorphic Abelian groups, they have different order multisets.
-In particular, there exists a color class of greater multiplicity in $G$ than in $H$.
+In particular, there exists an order class of greater multiplicity in $G$ than in $H$.
 By \Prop{CountFreeOrder}, two elements with different orders receive different colors.
 We use a $\beta_{1}\textsf{MAC}^{0}$ circuit to distinguish $G$ from $H$.
 Using $O(\log n)$ non-deterministic bits, we guess the color class $C$ where the multiplicity differs.
 At each iteration, the parallel WL implementation due to Grohe \& Verbitsky records indicators as to whether two $k$-tuples receive the same color.
 As we have already run the count-free WL algorithm, we may in $\textsf{AC}^{0}$ decide whether two $k$-tuples have the same color.
-For each $k$-tuple of $V(\Gamma_{G})^{k}$ having color class $C$, we feed a $1$ to the $\textsf{Majority}$ gate.
-For each $k$-tuple of $V(\Gamma_{H})^{k}$ having color class $C$, we feed a $0$ to the $\textsf{Majority}$ gate.
+For each $k$-tuple of $G^{k}$ having color class $C$, we feed a $1$ to the $\textsf{Majority}$ gate.
+For each $k$-tuple of $H^k$ having color class $C$, we feed a $0$ to the $\textsf{Majority}$ gate.
 The $\textsf{Majority}$ gate outputs a $1$ if and only if there are strictly more $1$'s than $0$'s.
 The result now follows. \end{proof}

 \begin{proof}[Alternative proof using prior techniques, that we only realized after discovering the WL proof] This proof follows the strategy of Chattopadhyay, Tor\'an, \& Wagner \cite{ChattopadhyayToranWagner}, realizing that their use of many threshold gates can be replaced by $O(\log n)$ nondeterministic bits and a single threshold gate.